 - Other agents enjoy working with them Maybe because of their professionalism, their knowledge or simply because they are nice, working on a sale with these agents is always a positive experience.

 - They begin work early in the day I have had cross sales with highly productive agents (top 100 of 8,000+ agents in our market) and I can always count on the fact that I will receive emails from them early in the morning.
 The same is true of my managing broker who appears to get more work done before 7am than many people do in a whole day.
-These people may or may not still be in their pajamas but they are up attending to business.
+These people may or may not still be in their pajamas but they are awake and attending to business.

 - They have a reputation for cooperation The best of the best are known to be cooperative with other agents.
 As with any business there are some bad apples among us and every once in a while I’ll find myself working with a difficult agent.
 We get the job done but it is much more pleasant and productive for our customers when the agents play nice with one another.
 The top agents I have worked with all play nice in the sandbox.